 We begin to notice what repeats itself and take accountability for our part.
 We can't experience true forgiveness until this happens.
 Without this step, we continue to blame others.
-There can't be true forgiveness where there is still blame.I don’t want to over simplify this process.
-I fully recognize that there are situations where we have been innocent to our trauma.
-There are many layers to this topic but all of them will eventually lead back to the theme of compassion.
+There can't be true forgiveness where there is still blame.I don’t want to oversimplify this process.
+I recognize that there are situations where we have been innocent to our trauma.
+There are many complexities to this subject, but all of the roads of forgiveness will eventually lead back to the theme of compassion.

 When we are able to understand the pain and shadow inside ourselves, we can have empathy for the pain and shadow inside others.
 When we’re able to see how our own pain body inflicts pain on others, we are able to better understand how it could also have been done to us.
-When this happens we begin to feel a sincere desire to be forgiven and then to forgive.
+When this happens, we begin to feel a sincere desire to be forgiven and then to forgive.

 This process of understanding others through honestly observing ourselves is what seeds the roots of compassion.

 In conclusion: One of the profound benefits of this continued process of forgiveness is that it initiates deep ancestral healing.
 It cleanses the soul and ultimately fills our DNA with healing light.
 This process is something we return to over and over again, as we learn to track our thoughts by exploring the deeper layer of our conscious projections and by becoming aware of our unconscious impulses.